Benchmark

 Even well-organized navigation systems eventually overwhelm users.
 They hesitate, backtrack, and second-guess themselves.
 Each hesitation increases the chance of abandonment.

 AI reduces this decision fatigue by guiding users toward relevance.
-Instead of presenting options and hoping users choose correctly, AI helps narrow the path based on expressed intent and context.
+Instead of presenting options and hoping users choose correctly, AI helps narrow the path based on expressed intent and context through context-aware agents.
 This makes the experience feel simpler, even when the underlying system is more complex.

 Why AI Feels Natural on Websites When Implemented Correctly

-One of the strongest signals that AI is well-integrated into a website is that users barely notice it as “AI.”
+One of the strongest signals that AI is well-integrated into a website, much like the evolution of website design, is that users barely notice it as “AI.”
 They don’t think about models or systems.
 They think about outcomes:

 • “I got my answer quickly.”